Scouting in Mississippi: Pushmataha Area Council

 Pushmataha Area Council serves Calhoun, Chickasaw, Monroe, Webster, Oktibbeha, Clay, Lowndes, Winston, Choctaw and Noxubee counties in north Mississippi.
 Camp Seminole is the Pushmataha Area Council camp.
+Pushmataha Area Council merged and is now part of Natchez Trace Council.

 Southeast Louisiana Council

 The Southeast Louisiana Council serves Scouting in Assumption, Jefferson, Lafourche, Orleans, Plaquemine, Saint John the Baptist, Saint Bernard, Saint Charles, Saint James, Saint Tammany, and Terrebonne Parishes in Louisiana.
 The 1200 acre camp property known as Salmen Scout Reservation is located in Kiln, Mississippi.

 Yocona Area Council

 The Yocona Area Council of northeast Mississippi is headquartered in Tupelo.
 It serves Alcorn, Tishomingo, Prentiss, Itawamba, Lee, Pontotoc, Tippah, Union, Benton, Marshall, Lafayette, and Yalobusha counties.
 The Chicksa Lodge serves local Arrowmen.
+Yocona Area Council merged and is now part of Natchez Trace Council.

 Girl Scouting in Mississippi

 There are two Girl Scout councils in Mississippi.

 Girl Scouts of Greater Mississippi

 Girl Scouts of Greater Mississippi serves some 10,000 members in 45 counties of south and central Mississippi.

 It was formed by the merger of Girl Scouts of Gulf Pines Council and Girl Scout Council of Middle Mississippi in 2009.